 Difference Between Memorandum & Articles of Association

 Setting up a limited company has many benefits.
-The foremost benefit is that you won’t be personally liable for debts and other liability incurred by the company.
+The foremost benefit is that you won’t be personally liable for debts and other liabilities incurred by the company.
 Moreover, you will be able to raise a large amount of capital to finance the expansion activities of the business.

-One of the important requirements of establishing a limited company in the UK is creating a memorandum of association (MOA) and articles of association (AOA) and knowing the difference between memorandum of association and articles of association.
-In this post, we will explain the major point of differences between Memorandum & Articles of Association.
+One of the important requirements of establishing a limited company in the UK is creating a memorandum of association (MOA) and articles of association (AOA) and knowing the difference between a memorandum of association and articles of association.
+In this post, we will explain the major points of differences between Memorandum & Articles of Association.

 Memorandum of Association (MOA)